oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

 </details>

 ## Task 4: Metadata Import (TARGET)
-Also here we first create the import parameter file.
-Copy and paste the content to the target console:
+Also the metadata import parameter file was precreated for you:

  ```
     <copy>
      cat /home/oracle/XTTS/Imp_Metadata.par